Steffy91/301daysofCode/README.md

 </p>

 <h2>Let's go </h2>
-Day 200: Did lectures on Sass and coded some test of it on Codepen.io!
+Day 200: Did lectures on Sass and coded some tests of it on Codepen.io!
 I'm totally loving it